Ethiopia–Israel relations: Royal Era

 In the early 1960s, Israel started helping the Ethiopian government in its campaigns against the Eritrean Liberation Front (ELF).
 The Ethiopian government portrayed the Eritrean rebellion as an Arab threat to the African region, an argument that convinced the Israelis to side with the Ethiopian government in the conflict.
 Israel trained counter-insurgency forces and the Governor General of Eritrea, Asrate Medhin Kassa, had an Israeli Military Attaché as his advisor.
 An Israeli colonel was put in charge of a military training school at Decamare and the training of the Ethiopian Marine Commando Forces.
 By 1966, there were around 100 Israeli military advisors in Ethiopia.
+During 1960s, the Israelis had trained thousands of Ethiopian troops in counterinsurgency tactics.

 The Ethiopian–Israeli cooperation had impacts on the discourse of the Eritrean rebel movements, which increasingly began to use anti-Zionist rhetoric.
 It also enabled the Eritreans to mobilize material support from the Arab and Islamic world.
 The Israeli perception of the war in Eritrea as part of the Arab–Israeli conflict was reinforced when reports of links between the ELF and Palestine Liberation Organization emerged after the Six-Day War.

+The regime of Emperor Haile Selassie sought support from Israel in countering the Somali Republic and Somali insurgents fighting for the independence of the Ogaden, which had been annexed by the Ethiopia Empire decades earlier.
+During a meeting with Israeli Defense Minister Moshe Dayan, Haile Selassie asserted that the Somali nationalist aspiration for a Greater Somalia was driven by Nasserite agitation and went so far as to express hope that Somalia itself should be annexed by Ethiopia.
+High-ranking Israeli police officials helped establish special border police forces in the Ogaden.
+The Ethiopian government claimed the Palestinian Liberation Organization (PLO) was training the Somali guerrillas.

-Parallel to the war in Eritrea, Israel was accused of aiding the Ethiopian government in crushing the Oromo resistance.
+Parallel to the conflicts in Eritrea and Ogaden, Israel was also accused of aiding the Ethiopian government in crushing the Oromo resistance.

+Although the United States primarily trained the Ethiopian Air Force during Emperor Haile Selassie's reign and supplied new F-5 jets in April 1966, the Ethiopians restructured their air force that same year based on an Israeli Defense Force military program provided by Tel Aviv.